The Economist Democracy Index: Recent changes

-In 2020, Taiwan was upgraded from flawed democracy to full democracy following reforms in the judiciary, and soared to 11th position from its previous position at 33.
-Japan and South Korea were also upgraded again to a full democracy, while France and Portugal were once again relegated to flawed democracies.
+In 2020, Taiwan was upgraded from flawed democracy to full democracy following judicial reforms, and soared to 11th (8.94) position from its previous position at 33rd (7.73), surpassing Switzerland, which ranked 12th.
+Japan and South Korea were also upgraded again to full democracies, while France and Portugal were once again relegated to flawed democracies.
 Hong Kong was downgraded from a flawed democracy to a hybrid regime.
 Algeria was downgraded again from a hybrid regime to an authoritarian regime.
 The Economist Intelligence Unit noted that democracy "was dealt a major blow in 2020".
 Almost 70% of countries covered by the Democracy Index recorded a decline in their overall score, as most of them imposed lockdowns and other restrictions in response to the COVID-19 pandemic, in addition to some arresting journalists and citizens accused of spreading COVID-19 misinformation.
 The global average score fell to its lowest level since the index began in 2006.

 In 2021, both the global and regional average scores continued downward trends, with the exception of the Central and Eastern Europe region.
 Spain and Chile were downgraded from full democracies to flawed democracies, while Ecuador, Mexico, Paraguay, and Tunisia were downgraded from flawed democracies to hybrid regimes.
 Haiti, Lebanon, and Kyrgyzstan were downgraded from hybrid regimes to authoritarian regimes.
 In addition, Moldova, Montenegro, and North Macedonia were upgraded from hybrid regimes to flawed democracies, whereas Mauritania was upgraded from authoritarian to hybrid regime.
-For the first time, two countries displaced North Korea as the lowest-ranked states in the Democracy Index – in Myanmar, the elected government was overthrown in a military coup, and protests were suppressed by the junta, which ultimately resulted in its score going down by 2.02 points; Afghanistan, as a result of the 2021 Taliban offensive and subsequent takeover of government, registered the lowest score of any state ever recorded on the Democracy Index at 0.32.
+For the first time, North Korea was displaced as the lowest-ranked state in the Democracy Index, with Myanmar and Afghanistan recording scores lower than North Korea due to a military coup and the 2021 Taliban offensive and subsequent takeover of government respectively.

-Criticism

-Investment analyst Peter Tasker has criticised the Democracy Index for lacking transparency and accountability beyond the numbers.
-To generate the index, the Economist Intelligence Unit has a scoring system in which various experts are asked to answer 60 questions and assign each reply a number, with the weighted average deciding the ranking.
-However, the final report does not indicate what kinds of experts, nor their number, nor whether the experts are employees of the Economist Intelligence Unit or independent scholars, nor the nationalities of the experts.
+In 2022, the global average score stagnated, with the lifting of COVID-related restrictions being largely canceled out by other negative developments globally.

+In 2023, the global average score deteriorated further, with most declines occurring in authoritarian and hybrid regimes, with the former becoming more entrenched and the latter struggling to democratize.
+The threshold for each color has also been changed from greater than the integer to greater than or equal to.

+In 2024, the global average once again trended downwards, largely due to continued and expanded crackdowns in dissent in authoritarian regimes.
+The average score for democracies remained the same, despite 2024 being a major election year.
+One of the most notable declines was South Korea's decline from a full democracy to a flawed democracy, which was majorly a result of the political crisis caused by President Yoon Suk Yeol's declaration of martial law in December.
+Romania's score fell by 0.46 points to 5.99 after controversially cancelling a presidential election, making it the first EU member state to be classified as a hybrid regime.
+The Czech Republic's score rose from 7.97 to 8.08, which reupgraded it to a full democracy.